Jacky-Yiu/ATAC-seq_Peak_Calling_Pipeline/README.md

     -   `output/MACS2_output/{Sample_ID}/{Sample_ID}_peaks.narrowPeak`

         -   A narrowPeak (.narrowPeak) file is used by the ENCODE project to provide called peaks of signal enrichment based on pooled, normalized (interpreted) data.

-It is a BED 6+4 format, which means the first 6 columns of a standard BED file with **4 additional fields**:
+        -  It is a BED 6+4 format, which means the first 6 columns of a standard BED file with **4 additional fields**:

             ![](images/narrowPeak.png)
+        - Each row in the narrowPeak file represents a called peak.
+We use this file for the next step, Peak Annotation

     -   `output/MACS2_output/{Sample_ID}/{Sample_ID}_peaks.xls`